garfix/richard/docs/2025-remarks.md

     One day, John went through a red light and was pulled over.
 John had just gotten a summons for speeding by a cop the previous week, and was told that if he got another violation, his license would be taken away.
 Then John remembered that he had two tickets for the Giants' game on him.
 He told the cop that he would give them to him if he would forget the whole incident.
 The cop happened to be a terrific football fan.
 He took John's tickets and drove away.

-It takes 375 seconds (which is bad) and has 4 parse trees (which is quite good!).
+It takes 375 msecs (which is bad) and has 4 parse trees (which is quite good!).
 Actually there are 8192 parse trees before pruning the ones with more regexps.

 ## 2025-06-22